jborean93/pypsexec/README.md

 New-ItemProperty -Path $reg_path -Name $reg_prop_name -Value 0 -PropertyType DWord
 ```

-After running either of these scripts, the Windows host needs to be rebooted
+After changing the `EnableLUA` setting, the Windows host needs to be rebooted
 before the policies are enacted.